Jordan Ranked 4th in Survey by Screenwriters

 Tom Schulman has either written, produced, or directed films that starred Robin Williams, Bill Murray, Robert Redford, Jim Carrey, Eddie Murphy, Sean Connery, Richard Dreyfuss, Gene Hackman, Ray Romano, and Joe Pesci.
 During this insightful interview, Mr. Schulman’s answers provided many of the reasons why he has become a major Hollywood talent over the years.

 Mr. Schulman shared his unique writing process with the attendees.
 He walked the writers through the initial development of one of his High Concept ideas.
 He then explained how he tests an idea to determine if it is funny or will work in a particular context.
 There was then a discussion about why so many writers fail to achieve success in their writing careers.
 Mr. Schulman offers some solid practical advice.
-He
+He even suggested a brilliant writing exercise for the audience to try at home.
+Following the interview, Mr. Schulman spoke one-on-one with many of the attendees.

 But don’t worry if you missed this extraordinary event in person.
 Soon, you’ll be able to watch the entire interview online via a special link to the Scriptwriters Network's website, (details coming soon).